-> See if you’re eligible for group discounts.
+See if you’re eligible for group discounts.
 Employers and industry associations often partner with an insurer to offer low-cost coverage through an affinity discount.
-For example, NEA Member Benefits partners with California Casualty to offer an educator-friendly auto and home insurance program that features summer and holiday skip-payment options, as well as several discounts.
-You can also add earthquake insurance and flood insurance to your policy.
+For example, NEA Member Benefits offers the NEA Auto & Home Insurance Program that features NEA member discounts on auto, home, condo and renters insurance.

-> 7. Buying a house?
+7. Buying a house?
 Check claims history and location first

 A Comprehensive Loss Underwriting Exchange (CLUE) report details the insurance claims history on a property for up to seven years.
 Checking this report may alert you to issues that may make a home you’re considering more expensive to insure.

 Location also influences risk and therefore insurance costs, too.
 Rates will vary by region and even by neighborhood.
 For example, you may pay less for insurance if the house you buy is closer to a fire hydrant and a fire department.
 And living within a gated community may also reduce premiums slightly due to the extra layer of security at entrances and exits.